dfinity/motoko/src/notes.md

 - why do we have a Nat type?
 What's wrong with (unsigned word)

 - operators:
-   - do we want to allow implict promotion of operands (ie word16+word8)
+   - do we want to allow implict promotion of operands (ie word16+word8) No
    - do we want to allow logical operation (bitwise operators) on non-word types?
+No

+- there's a parsing ambiguity between infix application, indexing and array literals is e [] indexing or application to an array literal.

+- we need to discuss the semantics and typing of while/loop/loop-while and for.
+Should the bodies by unit typed or polymorphic?